thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 └─────────┘     └─────────┘     └─────────┘
 ```

-And that's the basics of the Feature Branch Workflow.
+Thus successfully completing one cycle of the Feature Branch Workflow.

 ### Exercise